 How to Transfer Money From Bank of America to Chase Bank with Cash Deposit

-How to transfer money from Bank of America to other banks using Bank Drafts, Money Orders and Cashiers checks
+How to Transfer using Bank Drafts, Money Orders, and Cashiers checks

 When it comes down to making physical money transfers, you can go on to buy bank drafts and money drafts.
 It is important to note that a bank of America customer can go on to buy inexpensive money drafts from many post office branches in America.
 The cost of a bank of America money draft can be between $3 to $9.